wjakob/tbb/README.md

 Currently, the CMake-based build can create shared and static versions of `libtbb`, `libtbbmalloc` and `libtbbmalloc_proxy` for the Intel `i386` and `x86_64` architectures on Windows (Visual Studio, MinGW), MacOS (clang) and Linux (gcc).
+The `armv7` and `aarch_64` architectures have been tested with GCC & Clang.

 Other combinations may work but have not been tested.

 See index.html for general directions and documentation regarding TBB.